aymen-mouelhi/get-started-with-r/chapter2.md

 Recall that factors handle categorical variables.
 Previously we’ve seen categories as string values.
 However, this is not necessary.
 Categories can also be numerical values.

 *** =instructions
+- You will need to use “levels” attribute for generating the order
+- If it is not clear how to use levels within factor(), try to call R help by typing help(levels) directly into the console and running it
 *** =hint

 *** =pre_exercise_code